ThalesGroup/CipherTrust_Application_Protection/README.md

 ## Overview

 `The CipherTrust Application Protection provides a framework to deliver application-layer encryption such as column- or field-level encryption in databases, Big Data, or PaaS applications.
-VAE is an application encryption library providing a standards-based API to do cryptographic and encryption key management operations into existing corporate`
+CipherTrust Application Protection also provides a standards-based API to do cryptographic and encryption key management operations into existing corporate`

 ## Examples

-**CipherTrust Tokenization Server**

 `The CipherTrust Tokenization Server package is a platform-independent virtual appliance that comprises three security services:`